atirudom/mycity/README.md

 ### Running the app

-Install all dependencies and run the app (dev. mode) The maps will not work in the application since the existing Google Maps API is not valid anymore.
+Install all dependencies and run the app (dev. mode) The maps and data fetching will not work in the application since the existing backend links are not valid anymore.

 ```
 npm install